 As well as social functions, we are interested in how the brain matures to enable cognitive control, a collection of brain processes that guide thought and behaviour in accordance with internally generated goals or plans.
 Inhibitory control, task switching and working memory have been investigated in children by various groups; it has been found that performance on executive function tasks continues to improve as late as adolescence and early adulthood.

-Our research focuses on the control of the selection and manipulation of self-generated thoughts.
+One study focused on the control of the selection and manipulation of self-generated thoughts.
 This ability is involved when one's mind is wandering and reflecting about future or past events, or when one's is trying to solve a problem's that require multiple steps of reasoning.
-The lateral parts of rostral prefrontal cortex, or Brodmann area 10 (shown in the figure on the left), have been shown to be recruited during these types of cognitive processing (Dumontheil et al., QJEP, 2010).
-Iroise Dumontheil is running a research project on how rostral prefrontal cortex develops during late childhood and adolescence, and how it might be divided in functionally dissociated sub-regions (Dumontheil et al., DCMN 2008).
-The rostral prefrontal cortex is of particular interest because it' is a region where the density of connections between neurons is greater in humans than in other primates, where the development continues during adolescence, and which is involved both in social cognition and in cognitive control.
+The lateral parts of rostral prefrontal cortex, or Brodmann area 10 (shown in the figure on the left), are recruited during these types of cognitive processing (Dumontheil et al., QJEP, 2010).
+The rostral prefrontal cortex is of particular interest because it is a region where the density of connections between neurons is greater in humans than in other primates, where the development continues during adolescence, and which is involved both in social cognition and in cognitive control.

-Thus depending on the task, the developmental changes in brain activity we observe in the prefrontal cortex may relate to developmental changes in performance, in brain structure, or may be independent from these and instead reflect, for example, a better functioning and integration of information across brain networks.
+Thus depending on the task, the developmental changes in brain activity in the prefrontal cortex may relate to developmental changes in performance or brain structure, or may be independent from these and instead reflect, for example, greater functioning and integration of information across brain networks.